drbarzaga/api-crud-laravel8/README.md

 ### Run Development Server

-Move to the project directory and run this command to run the development server.
+Move to the project directory and run this command to start the development server.

 ```
 $ php artisan serve